windflow-io/EternalEngine/README.md

 4. Components are hydrated with data from vuex (that came with the list of components).

 ### running the application
 The server-side application is Spring Boot, packaged in Gradle.
-Executing `./gradlew/bootRun` from the root directory will start Gradle, download the necessary dependencies, start the Tomcat web server and serve the application on port 8080
+Executing `./gradlew bootRun` from the root directory will start Gradle, download the necessary dependencies, start the Tomcat web server and serve the application on port 8080